What is a DIY funeral?

 Will a DIY funeral save money?

-In short, yes it could.
 Arranging a funeral yourself is likely to offer increased control of costs and considerable savings in comparison to a traditional funeral arranged with a Funeral Director.
 A Funeral Director spends several hours arranging each funeral, which is inevitably reflected in their charges.
+So yes, in comparison to a traditional funeral, a DIY funeral does have the potential to save you money.

 Arranging a Simplicity Cremation

-Unlike a typical ‘DIY funeral’ where you would take on all of the arrangements yourself, Simplicity can take care of all of the essential and practical elements of the cremation leaving you to focus on arranging a service or memorial if you wish.
+Unlike a typical ‘DIY funeral’ where you would take care of all of the arrangements yourself, we will take care of all of the essential and practical elements of the cremation, leaving you to focus on arranging a service or memorial if you wish.

 A Simplicity Cremation is an alternative to a DIY funeral which still gives you the flexibility to organise a fitting goodbye for your loved one, whether that be at the crematorium on the day of the cremation or at a separate event later on.

-Although our unattended funeral is our cheapest funeral option, cost is not always the driving factor for those families that choose it.
-For those looking for a DIY funeral option, it is often because they prefer the lack of fuss and formality that direct cremation offers, or the opportunity to lead proceedings themselves.
+The Unattended Funeral is our cheapest funeral option, which provides a dignified direct cremation without a service or procession beforehand, and without any mourners present.
+Despite the low price of this funeral option, cost is not always the driving factor for those families that choose it.
+For those looking for a DIY funeral option, it is often because they prefer the lack of fuss and formality that direct cremation offers, or the opportunity to arrange a personalised memorial service or celebration of life themselves, at a time and place away from the crematorium.

-If you’d prefer to arrange a funeral that allows a larger group of family and friends to attend, our attended funeral may be what you are looking for.
+If you’d prefer to arrange a funeral that allows a larger group of family and friends to attend, our Attended Funeral may be what you are looking for.
+This funeral option allows for a full-length service in the crematorium chapel, with a ceremony arranged by the family.
+The Attended Funeral most closely represents what people may expect from a traditional funeral, but without a procession before the service.

 The funeral will take place at one of our crematoria local to the place of rest, at an available time and date that suits you and your family.